CARTAvis/manual_source/source/region_list_widget.rst

 Delete regions
 --------------
-A region can be delected by selecting the region in the Region List Widget and then use the "Delete" key.
+A region can be deleted by selecting the region in the Region List Widget and then use the "Delete" key.
 Alternatively, you can double-click on the region entry and use the "Delete" button.
-All regions can be deleted at once by clicking the "Delete al regions" button at the bottom-right corner of the Region List Widget.
+All regions can be deleted at once by clicking the "Delete all regions" button at the bottom-right corner of the Region List Widget.

 Lock and unlock regions
 -----------------------
-To prevent accidiental modification of a region, you can lock the region by clicking the "Lock" button in the Region List Widget.
+To prevent accidental modification of a region, you can lock the region by clicking the "Lock" button in the Region List Widget.
 When a region is locked, it cannot be modified using mouse or deleted with the delete key.
 However, it is still possible to modify the region properties including a deletion using the Region Configuration Dialog.
 To unlock a region, you can click the "Unlock" button in the Region List Widget.
 You may use lock/unlock all regions at once using the button at the top-left corner of the Region List Widget.
 This is useful when you want to prevent accidental modification of regions when you are working with a large number of regions in the image view.

 Hide regions